roselandroche/roselandroche/README.md

 - Expanding my professional network

-- Looking for my first professional position in tech
+- Starting my career as a Junior Developer

 - Consistently contributing to GitHub with personal projects